Activities to share with your Bedlington Terrier

 Ch Ashcroft Do U Believe In Magic JE, CA, RATO is the first Barn Hunt titled Bedlington Terrier!
 Videos of her Barn Hunt runs are on youtube at:

-Karen Miller has several Ashcroft Bedlingtons that are several x into their RATCH titles.
+Karen Miller has several Ashcroft Bedlingtons that are many X's into their RATCH titles.

 Coursing Ability Tests: AKC titles can be earned for demonstration of Coursing Ability.
 Many Bedlingtons love to run and chase, so they excel at this sport.
 Dogs run alone, so there is no risk of interference by another dog.
 It has been noted that this type of activity may cause an increase in your dog's prey drive.
 More information and an event schedule can be found on the AKC website.

-Fast CAT : AKC is piloting a new event starting January 2016.
-Fast CAT is a 100 yard long straight race, run one dog at a time.
+Fast CAT : AKC offers Fast CAT titles, Fast CAT (coursing ability test) is a 100 yard long straight race, run one dog at a time.
 Look for rules and event schedules at AKC.org .

 Earthdog Trials: Terriers have traditionally been dogs that "go to ground" after their prey.
 While the Bedlington Terrier is a long legged terrier, they can and do compete in "earthdog trials".
 These trials have a series of events that test your dog's instincts for quarry and his determinedness to get his prey.
 No animals are harmed during an earthdog trial, and they can give you insight into what "drives" your dog.